epergo/dota_api_wrapper/README.md

 ### Matches

 You can query the API in search of the collection of matches you need.
-For that purpose you can use the method `get_matches` of `DotaApiWrapper::Match` class.
+For that purpose you can use the method `get_matches` of `Dota::Match` class.

-    api_result = DotaApiWrapper::Match.get_matches
+    api_result = Dota::Match.get_matches

 `get_matches` Accepts the following options: